vosechu/vosechu.github.io/exercises/week5.md

 * jQuery & Coffeescript

 ### Weekly Theme
+Building a chat room with long-polling, jquery, and a database backend

 ### Weekly Home<del>work</del>**fun**
 * Email me a link to your 5th Blog post.
 1-2 pages (500-1000 words) about your week, what you learned, something funny that happened or something about the technologies we talked about.
+* Email me a link to your group's project.

 ## Monday &mdash; 3/4/2013
 ### Topics